mattearly/CustomArkLootDrops/README.md

 #  CustomArkLootDrops

-_Improved default world beacons for hosted [ARK: Survival Evovled](https://www.youtube.com/survivetheark) servers._
+_Improved default world beacons for hosted [ARK: Survival Evolved](https://www.youtube.com/survivetheark) servers._
+* This is designed for PC servers.
+Sorry XBOX and PS4 players, it's nothing personal, I just only play PC.
 * Designed with **Balance** in mind.
 I listen to feedback and update this code accordingly.
 If you noticed unbalanced things let me know.
 * Non-invasive to your server, nothing to install.